awsdocs/amazon-mq-developer-guide/doc_source/broker.md

 For more information, see [Amazon MQ Broker Architecture](amazon-mq-broker-architecture.md)\.

 You can enable *automatic minor version upgrades* to new minor versions of the broker engine, as Apache releases new versions\.
-Automatic upgrades occur during the *maintenance window*, defined by the day of the week, the time of day \(in 24\-hour format\), and the time zone \(UTC by default\)\.
+Automatic upgrades occur during the 2\-hour *maintenance window* defined by the day of the week, the time of day \(in 24\-hour format\), and the time zone \(UTC by default\)\.

 For information about creating and managing brokers, see the following: